St Illtyd's Catholic High School

 St Illtyd's Catholic High School is a coeducational secondary school in Rumney, a district in the east side of the Welsh capital Cardiff.
-Its catchment area includes the eastern districts of Cardiff and is heavily oversubscribed.
 The school's namesake is Illtud, a 5th-century Welsh abbot and teacher.

 History

 St Illtyd's College

 St Illtyd's College was founded by the De La Salle Brothers in 1924 to educate boys from the local Catholic community and most pupils were of Irish Catholic descent.
 The early years of the school were difficult due to minimal funding.
 Troubles in the local coal industry and the Great Depression meant that many parents could not afford to pay the bare minimum school fees while wealthier Catholics chose to send their children to public schools.
-During the era of the tripartite system, the College became a voluntary aided grammar school and maintained that status until the system was abolished.
+During the era of the tripartite system, the college became a voluntary aided grammar school and maintained that status until the system was abolished.
 It was the last remaining boys' aided grammar school in Wales.
 Originally located in Splott, it moved out of its cramped school grounds to a new campus overlooking the Bristol Channel in the 1960s.
 The Lasallian heritage is acknowledged by the five-pointed star and the motto "Signum Fidei" (Latin for "Sign of Faith"), the motto of the De La Salle Brothers, featured in the school crest.